Your couch is your classroom with College SA distance learning college

 Why study via Distance Learning?

-Distance learning has become increasingly popular over the past few years, and for many people, it is expected to become the preferred choice of further education.
+Distance learning colleges in South Africa has become increasingly popular over the past few years, and for many people, it is expected to become the preferred choice of further education.
 There are a few reasons why distance learning is a worthwhile alternative to furthering your education and improving your skills:

 The term distance learning means that you don’t physically go to the institution through which you study.
 This means that you don’t have to travel to attend classes or find a place to stay if you live far away from a city; you are able to study at home without spending extra money.